Dzoukr/CosmoStore/README.md

 }
 ```

-Streams can be queried using `GetStreams` function.
-The querying works similar way as filtering Events by range, but here you can query Streams by string `Id`:
+If you know exact value of Stream `Id`, you can use function `GetStream`.
+To query more Streams, use `GetStreams` function.
+The querying works similar way as filtering Events by range, but here you can query Streams by `Id`:

 ```fsharp
 let allAmazingStream = StreamsReadFilter.StartsWith("MyAmazing") |> eventStore.GetStreams